abeep/Hazelblast/README.md

 Hazelblast
 -------------------------

-An layer on top of Hazelcast to provide transparent remote interfaces.
+A layer on top of Hazelcast to provide transparent remote interfaces.

 Example
 -------------------------

 This interface can be shared between the client (that calls this service) and the server (that implements this service).
+The fire method is routed on the employeeId.

     class FireService{
         @Partitioned
         void fire(@RoutingId String employeeId);
     }

 And it can be called like this: